open-telemetry/opentelemetry-go/CONTRIBUTING.md

 or propagated to the user.

-Given the design goal of not having the user need to work with the `config`, the `configure` function should also be unexported.
+Given the design goal of not having the user need to work with the `config`, the `newConfig` function should also be unexported.

 #### `Option`